Food trucks in Whistler's parks this summer 2017!

 Lost Lake and Rainbow Parks will have one food truck per site per day.
 Food served can range from every continent and food group.
 The selection criteria emphasizes healthy choices and utilizing local product and suppliers.
 Vendors also need to provide the usual concession offerings of pop, chips and ice cream, based on feedback from the 2016 program.
 Using compostable food containers and less prepackaging will also be considered in the selection process as part of a mandate to help reduce waste.

-To participate, food truck vendors will need to submit an application to the RMOW by March 31, 2017.
+Food truck vendors were able to submit an application to the RMOW from February 9 up to March 31, 2017.
 Successful applicants will also be placed on a pre-approved vendors list for park space rentals that will be made available to groups seeking food service options for events booked for private groups.

 - April 18: Notification of successful applicants